 - Perpetuation of the debt cycle if you need to borrow more to make payments

 A HELOC isn’t the right choice for everyone.
 Carefully consider the terms and potential for consequences if you can’t make payments on time.
 If you are also seeking a HELOC with bad credit, a HECM might be a better option for you.
 There is no minimum credit score so you will have an easier time getting approved than you would for a HELOC.

 A Better Alternative to Both HECM and HELOC

-We offer solutions that allow you to do so while you stay in your home.
-Sell your home to us and we’ll convert your home’s equity to cash.
-And then, you can lease your home back for as long as you’d like.
-Contact us today to see if we can help you through our easy and convenient process.
+A sale-leaseback program may allow you to do so while you stay in your home.
+Through a sale-leaseback solution, you can sell your home to and convert your home’s equity to cash.
+Then, you can lease your home back for as long as you’d like.

 What is the best way to access and use equity?
 Two common approaches are a home equity conversion model (HECM) and a home equity line of credit (HELOC).
 After comparing HECM vs. HELOC, if you are still unsure of alternative options to access equity from your home after reading this article, consult a financial advisor to discuss your options.